Entanglement Structure and Information Protection in Noisy Hybrid Quantum Circuits: The analytical understanding in the presence of temporally correlated quantum noises

 \subsection{The timescale of the information protection}

 In the presence of temporally correlated quantum noises, the timescale of information protection will change because there is no quantum noise inside the upward light cone of the spin $R$.
 The timescale of information protection will be determined by the height of the domain wall which is $L_{\text{eff}}^{2/3}$ from KPZ field theory.
 We have depicted the theoretical analysis of $L_{\text{eff}}^{2/3}$ timescale in terms of the effective statistical model in Fig. \ref{fig:MIPT1}.
 Different from the cases with temporally uncorrelated quantum noises, the timescales of information protection in the presence of temporally correlated quantum noises with and without measurements are different.
 The former is $q^{-2/3}$ while the latter is $q^{-1}$.
-The dynamics of mutual information $I_{AB : R}$ with and without measurements are shown in Fig. \ref{fig:Reset_pm0.2_IABIAR_static} (b) and Fig. \ref{fig:Dephasing_pm0.0_IAR_static}, respectively.
+Therefore, the steady state information protection setting proposed in this works highlights the distinctions between the effects of temporally correlated and uncorrelated quantum noises although they both induce the $q^{-1/3}$ scaling in entanglement generation.
 The timescale of information protection with temporally correlated quantum noises is larger than that with temporally uncorrelated quantum noises, reflecting the potential benefits of non-Markovianity in quantum dynamics, consistent with recent studies.